Great Replacement conspiracy theory: Popularity

 The simplicity and use of catch-all slogans in Camus's formulations—"you have one people, and in the space of a generation you have a different people"—as well as his removal of antisemitism from the original neo-Nazi "white genocide" conspiracy theory, have been cited as conducive to the popularity of the "Great Replacement" in Europe.

 In a survey led by Ifop in December 2018, 25% of the French subscribed to the conspiracy theory; as well as 46% of the responders who defined themselves as "Gilets Jaunes" (Yellow Vest protesters).
 In another survey led by Harris Interactive in October 2021, 61% of the French believed that the "Great Replacement" will happen in France; 67% of the respondents were worried about it.

 The theory has also become influential in far-right and white nationalist circles outside of France.
 The conspiracy theory has been cited by Canadian far-right political activist Lauren Southern in a YouTube video of the same name released in July 2017.
-Southern's video had attracted in 2020 more than 686,000 viewers and is credited with helping to popularize the conspiracy theory.
+Southern's video had attracted in 2020 more than 686,000 views and is credited with helping to popularize the conspiracy theory.
 Counter-jihad Norwegian blogger Fjordman has also participated in spreading the theory.
 It has also been promoted by the German edition of The Epoch Times, a far-right Falun Gong-associated newspaper.

 Prominent right-wing extremist websites such as Gates of Vienna, Politically Incorrect, and Fdesouche have provided a platform for bloggers to diffuse and popularize the theory of the "Great Replacement".
 Among its main promoters are also a wide-ranging network of loosely connected white nationalist movements, especially the Identitarian movement in Europe, and other groups like PEGIDA in Germany.